 The neoschool Class

-The neoschool class provides secondary school teachers with a comprehensive set of tools to create their educational documents (assessments, course materials, exercise sheets with solutions, etc.).
-To meet various needs, it offers eight predefined color themes, diverse class options for layout and typography, specialized environments, dedicated commands, and different preformatted header styles for each type of document.
-It integrates dozens of commonly used LaTeX packages (see list below), which significantly reduces the preamble and avoids compatibility issues as much as possible.
-It’s multilingual, supporting French, English, and German.
+The neoschool class provides secondary school teachers with a set of tools for creating educational materials (assessments, course notes, exercise sheets with solutions, and more).
+To meet various needs, it offers thirty-six predefined color themes, a range of class options for layout and typography, specialized environments, dedicated commands, and preformatted header styles for different document types.
+It incorporates dozens of commonly used LaTeX packages (see the list below), which significantly lightens the preamble and minimizes compatibility issues.
+Multilingual support includes French, English, and German.

 Examples